CaraccioloFrancesco/HNet-GPT/README.md

 **Exploratory Research** - Hierarchical encoding for structure + GPT-2 for generation.
 Seeking community feedback and collaboration

+## The idea
+Presentation of a novel architecture HNet-GPT with the goal of optimization Code understanting and generation tasks.
+This architecture uses hierchical encoding for structure and GPT-2 for generation --> improve this part

 ## The questions
 - Can hierarchical encoding improve code understanding?
 - How do we best combine structural and sequential information?